 Even if your program of study does not offer a 399 course you may still be able to complete a Co-op experience.
 You must discuss this with your academic advisor or internship supervisor before you register for a not-for-credit Co-op to be certain that it meets the requirements of your academic program.
 For more information about co-ops and to obtain a Co-op position see Hands-On Learning on the Career Development and Success website.

 After you complete the not-for-credit Co-op experience you must submit a form in BroncNation called ICF: Professional Co-op or Fieldwork that does not receive academic credit.
 Your Career Coach will review your submission.
-After it is approved, the points you earn will be reported by the Engaged Learning Coordinator to the Registrar, and soon afterwards they will appear in DegreeWorks.
+After it is approved, the points you earn will be reported by the Engaged Learning Coordinator to the Registrar, and soon afterward they will appear in DegreeWorks.

 Each college/school may have a process that you are required to follow to obtain a Co-op position.
 Click the link for your specific college below or discuss a Co-op with your faculty sponsor or Career Coach before registering.